aws-samples/dbt-glue/tests/functional/adapter/s3_tables/README.md

 2. **What needs modification**: Which features require adapter changes
 3. **Configuration requirements**: What specific configurations are needed for S3 tables
 4. **Limitations**: What constraints exist when using S3 tables
+5. **Merge strategy compatibility**: How S3 tables work with merge incremental strategy
+6. **Error handling**: How the system handles edge cases and invalid configurations
+7. **Backward compatibility**: That existing functionality continues to work
+8. **Performance characteristics**: How S3 tables perform with various data scenarios

 ## Next Steps